-Figure 16 Comparison of one month (Apr.
-1990) of hourly mean data.
-Observed X-, Y-, and Z-, components (dots) from selected observatories and predictions (solid line) from CM4. (a) Charters Towers; (b) Kakioka; (c) Scott Base; (d) the Dst index for April.
-Note the commencement of a magnetic storm on the 10th day.
-The Dst index is used in the synthesis of predictions at individual observatories; this is particularly noticeable in the predictions of the X component in (a) and (b).
+Figure 16 Comparison of 1 month (April 1990) of hourly mean data.
+Observed X, Y, and Z components (dots) from selected observatories and predictions (solid line) from CM4. (a) Charters Towers,

-measurements cataloged by Malin and Bullard (1981) (Figure 18).
+Malin and Bullard (1981) (Figure 18).
 In fact, it was such measurements of changes in declination by Henry Gellibrand in 1634 that first indicated the existence of geomagnetic secular variation.
 Note that in this figure, since declination and inclination are nonlinearly related to the model m, it is not possible to account for observatory crustal biases.

 The best way to appreciate global field changes (i.e., secular variation) is for the reader to study contour maps of different field components and compare how they have evolved.
-In Figure 19, the declination (D) at Earth's surface is shown in AD 1590 and 1990, while Figure 20 shows the inclination anomaly ( $I_a$ ) (defined as the difference between the observed inclination and that of a geocentric dipole) at the same epochs.
-Figures 21, 22, and 23 catalog the evolution of the vertical component of the field (which is much larger than the horizontal components except at low latitudes) at AD 1590, 1690, 1790, 1890 and 1990.
+In Figure 19, the declination (D) at the Earth's surface is shown in AD 1590 and in AD 1990, while Figure 20 shows the inclination anomaly ( $I_a$ ) (defined as the difference between the observed inclination and that of a geocentric axial dipole) at the same epochs.
+Figures 21-23 catalog the evolution of the vertical component of the field (which is much larger than the horizontal components except at low latitudes) at 1590, 1690, 1790, 1890, and 1990 A.D.